 Always put safety first when doing DIY.
 Do not attempt to tile around electrical sockets unless you are sure that the power is off.
 If you have to cut tiles, wear goggles while doing so to prevent any sharp splinters from damaging your eyes.
 Take your time, and try to keep the room well ventilated while you are working.
 Tile adhesive is generally safe to work with, but always read the labels on any glues, paints or cleaning substances, and follow any safety instructions given carefully.

-Tiling a kitchen backsplash is an easy job, as long as you measure the area to be tiled carefully and are patient while waiting for the tile adhesive to dry.
+Tiling a kitchen splash-back is an easy job, as long as you measure the area to be tiled carefully and are patient while waiting for the tile adhesive to dry.

-Updating your kitchen backsplash is a great way to breathe a new lease of life into an old kitchen.
-A striking new backsplash will add variety to your kitchen, and makes even the plainest of cabinets and counter tops look good.
+Updating your kitchen splash-back is a great way to breathe a new lease of life into an old kitchen.
+A striking new splash-back will add variety to your kitchen, and makes even the plainest of cabinets and counter tops look good.